 As you start to communicate your brand effectively, you will attract more passionate and dedicated medical professionals who feel that your culture aligns with their values and needs as well.

 Attracting and keeping top talent is crucial in the medical field.
-High turnover is not only bad for business, it also discourages the rest of your staff members and creates patient mistrust and skepticism.
+High turnover is not only bad for business, but it also discourages the rest of your staff members and creates patient mistrust and skepticism.

 All of this will negatively affect your patient's perception of your medical brand.
 If your employees don't believe in your brand, chances are they're probably sending negative impressions about your practice elsewhere.